fooof-tools/fooof/doc/reference.rst

 As of version 1.0.0 there are code utilities to extract all required information for reporting, and for generating methods reports.

-These utilities require a defined model object, such as `PSD` or `PSDGroup`, assumed to be called 'model_obj' in the following examples.
+These utilities require a defined model object, such as `SpectralModel` or `SpectralGroupModel`, assumed to be called 'model_obj' in the following examples.
 This object will be used to extract all the relevant settings and any available meta-data for reporting.

 The :func:`~specparam.utils.reports.methods_report_info` function can be used to print out the information you need for reporting: